mrpowers-io/spark-fast-tests/README.md

 The project currently contains traits to support DataFrame and RDD tests.
 It will be extended in the future to support streaming and machine learning tests.

-For example, it provides an `assertDataFrameEquality` method to compare two DataFrames.
+For example, it provides an `assertSmallDataFrameEquality` method to compare two DataFrames.

 ```scala
 val sourceDF = Seq(